Tarall0/javaUniversity/University/readme.md

 # Overloading
 In order to create objects even in the situation of having objects knowing only some characteristics of it using Method overloading.
 The overloading is in the Contructors
 # Polymorphism
-Using the3 same example, I applied the polymorfism and the overriding of the method (getName in this case just for the example)
+Using the3 same example, I applied the polymorfism and the overriding of the method (getName in this case just for the example).
+Clearly, implementing a class, in case we don't want the polymorphism property to be applied, we need to use the modifier final